rovermicrover/x4-improved-fleets/README.md

 # About

-NPC fleets are very small and do not have enough figthers to cover their L and XL ships.
-This mod increases these fleets figther and medium ship head counts to help fix this problem.
+NPC fleets are very small and do not have enough fighters to cover their L and XL ships.
+This mod increases these fleets fighter and medium ship head counts to help fix this problem.

 # What Is Modified?